-- The thermostat calls for cooling by energizing the Y & G terminal with 24VAC. - 2.
-The control energizes the blower in the cooling speed and sends 24VAC to the contactor in the condensing unit. - When the thermostat removes the call for cooling, the contactor in the outdoor condensing unit is de-energized and the control continues to run the fan for a period of 60 seconds.
+- 1. The thermostat calls for cooling by energizing the Y/Y2 or Y1 terminal with 24VAC. - 2.
+The control energizes the blower in the cooling speed and sends 24VAC to the contactor in the condensing unit. - 3.
+When the thermostat removes the call for cooling, the contactor in the outdoor condensing unit is de-energized and the control continues to run the fan for a period of 60 seconds.